Show Story

 What Sam Actually Pulled Off

 There's a version of this story where Sam is taking a risk.
-Proposing at a comedy show, mid-matchmaking-segment, with strangers watching — that's not everyone's idea of romantic.
+Proposing at a comedy show, mid-matchmaking-segment, with two hundred strangers watching — that's not everyone's idea of romantic.
+Some people would consider it chaotic.

 But think about what Sam actually created.

-He chose a room full of people who had all paid to be there, who were already in the specific mood Martin creates — open, paying attention, a little more willing than usual to feel things.
+He chose to propose in a room full of people who had all paid to be there, who were already in the specific mood that Martin creates — open, paying attention, a little more willing than usual to feel things.
 He gave Natalie a proposal that didn't just exist between the two of them but was witnessed.
+The room became part of the story.

-And now, for the rest of their lives, when Sam and Natalie tell people how he proposed, the story is: he got pulled on stage at a Martin Amini show in Miami, without Martin knowing anything, and dropped to one knee in front of hundreds of strangers, and the whole room lost its mind.
+And now, for the rest of their lives, when Sam and Natalie tell people how he proposed, the story is: he got pulled on stage at a Martin Amini show, without Martin knowing anything, and dropped to one knee in front of two hundred strangers, and the whole room lost its mind.

 That's not a compromise proposal.
 That's a perfect one.